 Six sessions, 7:00-8:00 pm: January 6 to February 10, 2020.
 (Snow date is February 17.)
 Registration required: click here or call the Bet Ha’am office.

 Holy Words for Anxious Times: A Study of Psalms

-This fall, Rabbi Alice Goldfinger will be teaching an over-enrolled class on psalms.
+This fall, Rabbi Alice Goldfinger taught an over-enrolled class on psalms.